Bensterriblescripts/Script-WindowsScripts/Image Servicing/readme.txt

 Mount the windows image

-&'C:\Users\Ben\Downloads\tiny11.ps1' -ISO E -SCRATCH C E is the iso image mount letter
+&'C:\Users\Ben\Downloads\tiny11.ps1' -ISO E
+E is the iso image mount letter
-C is obvious

-Write the image using rufus and set any up any local account settings
+Write the image using rufus and set any up any bypasses here Do not set up local account (bypass microsoft account is fine)

+During the installation, after the keyboard has been chosen run start ms-cxh:localonly

-After installing, do not install the internet drivers and pase windows update.
+After installing, pause windows update.

 Install drivers